 Our host Pietro was friendly and knowledgeable, and his mum even joined in to help so it felt like a real family experience.
 The food was incredible, we learned how to make two types of incredible Italian pasta, and my favourite dessert of tiramisu, and I have a fab afternoon.

-A cooking class is perhaps one of the more unusual things to do in Milan, I guess most people spend their time shopping or sightseeing, but for me, Italian food is such an important part of the culture, and a cooking class is a wonderful way to enjoy fresh, homecooked food – especially if it is in the home of a local cook like Pietro!
+A cooking class is perhaps one of the more unusual things to do in Milan, I guess most people spend their time shopping or sightseeing, but for me, Italian food is such an important part of the culture, and a cooking class in Italy is a wonderful way to enjoy fresh, homecooked food – especially if it is in the home of a local cook like Pietro!

 Other cooking classes in Milan to check out include: